davidmalcolm/texi2rst/output/_build/html/_sources/specifying-attributes-of-variables.txt

 packed
   ``packed`` variable attribute
-  The ``packed`` attribute specifies that a variable or structure field should have the smallest possible alignmentone byte for a variable, and one bit for a field, unless you specify a larger value with the ``aligned`` attribute.
+  The ``packed`` attribute specifies that a variable or structure field should have the smallest possible alignment-one byte for a variable, and one bit for a field, unless you specify a larger value with the ``aligned`` attribute.